Jury acquits Tulsa cop in shooting of unarmed black man

 Shelby looked stone-faced when the verdict was read, but Crutcher's family was quickly ushered out of the courtroom sobbing and wailing.

-About 100 demonstrators gathered in a plaza outside the courthouse Wednesday evening in peaceful protest at the verdict.
-They chanted: "No Justice, No Peace.
-No Racist Police."
-They marched several blocks downtown and gathered outside a hotel where they believed that Shelby and her defense team were staying.
-Later the protesters dispersed without incident.

-"When is it going to stop — just officer-related shootings?
-When will the police change policy," he said.

-Shelby said she fired her weapon out of fear because she said Crutcher didn't obey her commands to lie on the ground and appeared to reach inside his SUV for what she thought was a gun.
+Shelby testified that she fired her weapon out of fear because she said Crutcher didn't obey her commands to lie on the ground and appeared to reach inside his SUV for what she thought was a gun.
 Crutcher was unarmed.

 Prosecutors told jurors that Shelby overreacted.
 They noted Crutcher had his hands in the air and wasn't combative — part of which was confirmed by police video taken from a dashboard camera and helicopter that showed Crutcher walking away from Shelby, hands held above his head.